-2.2 Use of products
+2.2.
+Use of ECMWF products

-The ECMWF T799L91 operational model is being used at CNMCA.
-Surface and upper air fields of the 00Z and 12Z runs are routinely downloaded via RMDCN on 0.5° horizontally spaced mesh for surface fields and on a 1.0° horizontally spaced mesh for upper air fields.
+The ECMWF T1279L137 operational model is being used at COMET.
+Surface and upper air fields of the 00Z and 12Z runs are routinely downloaded on 0.25° horizontally spaced mesh for surface fields and on a 1.0° horizontally spaced mesh for upper air fields.
 The time step between two adjacent meteorological fields issued, is 6 hours from T+0h to T+168h and 12 hours between T+168h and T+240h forecast times.